hantrungkien/CircleSliceImageView/README.md

 Slice ImageView like What's App avatar

-This library was developed and extended based on https://github.com/lopspower/CircularImageView and rewrite by Kotlin
+This library was developed and extended based on https://github.com/lopspower/CircularImageView and rewrited by Kotlin

 USAGE
 -----